 Boating Mistake 4: Leaving the bung in while the boat is on the trailer

-Forgetting to leave the bung out of your bung is one of the most common boating mistakes.
+Forgetting to leave the bung out of your boat is one of the most common boating mistakes.
 If you make this doozy, it can cause expensive damage.
 If rain gets into your engine, over time it can cause harm to your engine, hull and electrics.
 This is usually the result of a leak in the cover, or no cover at all.
 Some new boaters might make the mistake of assuming the bilge pump will take care of this.
-It’s important to remember that not every boat has a bilge pump and even if it does, if the boat is left in storage for a long period, the battery can run flat and water can pool in your boat.
+It’s important to remember that not every boat has a bilge pump.
+Even if it does and the boat is left in storage for a long period, the battery can run flat and water can pool in your boat.

 Boating Mistake 5: Not servicing your trailer wheel bearings

 If you don’t service your trailer wheel bearings, rather than spending a day cruising on your boat, you might find yourself stuck on the side of the road with a broken trailer.
 Just like the wheel bearings in your car, those in your trailer are essential to its operation.
 They allows friction-free movement and provide smooth tyre and wheel rotation.

 Unlike a car wheel bearing, those on a boat trailer are subject to harsher conditions as they are often exposed to corrosive salt water.
 This can make them more prone to failure.
 It is recommended that you get your bearings serviced every year.
 If they aren’t, over a few years it’s quite common for water to make its way into the bearing and the wheel can begin to smoke.
 If left untreated, the wheel bearing can seize and in extreme cases the wheel can snap off.
 With enough force, your boat may fall off the trailer.